Miami, Oklahoma: Coleman Theatre and historical buildings

 Miami is home to the historic Coleman Theatre, located at 103 N. Main St. On April 18, 1929, the 1,600-seat Coleman Theatre enjoyed a grand opening as a luxurious movie theater of the time.
-Designed by the Boller Bros., and built by George L. Coleman Sr. at a cost of $600,000, the Louis XV interior includes gold leaf trim, silk damask panels, stained glass panels, marble accents, a carved mahogany staircase, Wurlitzer pipe organ, decorative plaster moldings, and bronze railings.
-While there have been many changes to seeing movies in grand theaters, the building has been preserved and also serves as a venue for live performances.
-In 1959 a local non-profit community group established the Miami Little Theatre.
+Designed by the Boller Bros. and built by George L. Coleman Sr. at a cost of $600,000, the Louis XV interior includes gold leaf trim, silk damask panels, stained glass panels, marble accents, a carved mahogany staircase, Wurlitzer pipe organ, decorative plaster moldings, and bronze railings.
+While many changes in seeing movies in grand theaters have occurred, the building has been preserved and also serves as a venue for live performances.
+In 1959, a local nonprofit community group established the Miami Little Theatre.
 The community theater group presents five large-scale productions on the Coleman stage every year.
 In 1983, the Coleman Theatre was placed on the National Register of Historical Places for Ottawa County.

 Other Miami structures are also listed on the National Register of Historical Places, including the George L. Coleman Sr. House, the Miami Marathon Oil Company Service Station, and the Miami Downtown Historic District.

 Education

-Public schools serving most of Miami are managed by the Miami Public Schools school district.
-The high school is Miami High School, whose mascot is the Wardog.
-The Wardog is a mascot unique to Miami and has not been adopted as a mascot by any other school in the United States.
+Public schools serving most of Miami are managed by the Miami Public Schools district.
+The high school is Miami High School, whose mascot is the Wardog, which is unique to Miami and has not been adopted as a mascot by any other school in the United States.

-A portion of northern Miami is within the Commerce Public Schools school district.
+A portion of northern Miami is within the Commerce Public Schools district.

 Northeastern Oklahoma A&M College was accredited initially in 1925 by the North Central Association of Colleges and Schools.
-In addition to its certificate programs, it has working relationships with other higher education institutions in the state to promote transfers of students seeking four-year college degrees.
-In 2015 the two-year community college had about 2,000 students.
+In addition to its certificate programs, it has working relationships with other higher-education institutions in the state to promote transfers of students seeking four-year college degrees.
+In 2015, the two-year community college had about 2,000 students.